-Dorm Damage \$400 The

-Deposit Fee damage deposit

-included on will be refunded

-students' first less any dorm

-semester bill: damage after

-graduation in

-June when

-graduation in

-June when

-the dorms/

-townhouses have

-been inspected

-and assessed for

-any damage.

-\$300 This non-

-Residence Hall Deposit

-refundable deposit is due in February 2021 to reserve a student's space in housing for the Fall 2021 semester.
+Schedule of Deposit Payments Description Amount Dorm Damage Deposit Fee included on students' first semester bill: \$400 The damage deposit will be refunded less any dorm damage after graduation in June when the dorms/ townhouses have been inspected and assessed for any damage.
+Residence Hall Deposit \$300 This non- refundable deposit is due in February 2022 to reserve a student's space in housing for the Fall 2022 semester.
 It does not get applied toward a student account until the fall billing following the February deposit.